 USING THIS DOCUMENT 5

 WHAT'S NEW IN V36 6

 INTRODUCTION 7

 GETTING STARTED 9

-The Equitable Distribution Spreadsheet 9
+The Equitable Distribution Spreadsheet

-Pre-Mediation 12
+Pre-Mediation

 Pre-Trial 12

 SPREADSHEETS 14

 GENERAL LAYOUT 14

 The eQuit Toolbar 16

 The Category Toolbar 17

 Case Style Page 17

 Assets Page 19

 Assets.Misc Page 21

 Assets.Notes Page 21

 Liabilities Page 21

 Liabilities.Misc Page 22

 Liabilities.Notes Page 22

 Summary Page 23

 Settings Page 24

 LAGNIAPPE 25

 Add Rows 25

 ADD NOTES USING HYPERLINKS 26

 Combine Rows (Forced Merge) 29

 Consolidate Columns 31

 Consolidate Rows 31

-COPY AND PASTE FROM THE CLIPBOARD 33
+Copy and Paste from the Clipboard 33

 Delete Rows 34

 Delete Unused Rows 35

-Equitable Distributions (Auto-Computed)
+Equitable Distributions (Auto-Computed) 35

 Equitable Distributions (Not Auto-Computed) 37

 Equalizing Amounts for Subtotals 37

 Equalizing Payment 38

-Erase Row Values
+Erase Row Values 39

 Errors, Crashes and Debug Windows (oh, my) 39

-EXPORT TO A .CSV FILE
+Export to a .csv File 42

-FORMAT SPREADSHEETS 43
+Format Spreadsheets 43

 IMPORT AN EQUIT SPREADSHEET 44

 IMPORT A .CSV FILE 44

 Merge / Append Spreadsheets 45

 Move Items Within a Category 46

 Move Rows to a Different Category 47

-Number Rows 49
+Number Rows

 Print Spreadsheets

 Rename Possessor Values

 Resize Item/Description Column

 REVIEW THE SPREADSHEET

-Role Mode
+ROLE MODE

 Save As (Important)

 SCROLL COLUMN HEADERS

 Sort Rows

 UNLOCK SPREADSHEETS

 ZOOM SPREADSHEETS

 Annoying Things About Excel's Copy, Cut and Paste

 Macros

 Keyboard Shortcuts 68

 FREQUENTLY ASKED QUESTIONS 60

-Technical Issues
+TECHNICAL ISSUES

 Does the spreadsheet have a simple calculator?

 Why is my spreadsheet not scrolling?

 Can I change the zoom level for all the spreadsheets at one time?

 Can I force text onto a new line in the asset/liability description?

-Sometimes my text doesn't wrap properly to a new line
+Can I print all the spreadsheets at one time?

 Why does the cell background change when I cut data from the spreadsheet?

 Can I "fix" the cell formatting (font, background color, etc.)?

 Why is my text underlined?

 Am I limited to the space shown for item descriptions and notes?

 Can I define Enter/Return to move to the right instead of down?
-70

 Can I move a row from one category to another?

 What should I do when I get the dreaded Debug dialog?

 My cursor is telling me to wait.
 It shouldn't take this long to perform the operation I requested.
-Is
+Is the phang? -

-hung?

-PRACTICAL ISSUES
+Practical Issues

 How should my clients work with the spreadsheet?

 Is there a limit to the information I can include in the Notes sections?

+What about "partially" marital assets and liabilities?

-What about assets that are being divided as of a particular date and we don't know the exact value
+What about assets that are being divided as of a particular date and we don't know the exact value?

 What if there is not a good place to put an item that one of the Parties thinks is important?

-Cooperation Problems
+Cooperation Problems 72

 What if there is not cooperation in completing the joint Equitable Distribution Spreadsheet?
+72

 What if the other party changes my data?

 What if I don't have the information because my client does not have it?
+73

 APPENDICES 74

 Download the Spreadsheet 74

 SAVE AS A PERSONAL EXCEL TEMPLATE

 Instructions for Windows PC

 Instructions for Mac 77

-Create a New Spreadsheet
+Create a New Spreadsheet 78

 Instructions for Windows PC 78

-Instructions for Mac 79
+Instructions for Mac

-FIGURE: ASSETS SPREADSHEET 80

-FIGURE: LIABILITIES SPREADSHEET

-FIGURE: NOTES SPREADSHEET 82

-FIGURE: MISCELLANEOUS SPREADSHEET 83
+Figure: Assets Spreadsheet 80

+Figure: Liabilities Spreadsheet

+Figure: Notes Spreadsheet

+Figure: Miscellaneous Spreadsheet

 Figure: Summary Page

-Figure: Settings Page 85
+Figure: Settings Page

 Figure: Printed Table (Minimal Ink) 86